ANXS/postgresql/tests/README.md

 # Introduction

-For more docu about molecule testing, see ../molecule/README.md
+For more documentation about molecule testing, see ../molecule/README.md

 This directory is the home of the test playbooks: